 To access the transactional messages, you must have administration rights or appear in the Message Center agents (mcExec) security group.
 Event transactional messages do not contain profile information, therefore they are not compatible with fatigue rules (even in the case of an enrichment with profiles).
 See Fatigue rules.

 Define an adapted test profile, which will allow you to preview your message and send a proof to check it.

 Specify the information to send in JSON format in the Event data used for personalization section.
 This is the content that will be used when previewing the message and when the test profile receives the proof.

 You can also enter the information relating to the profile table.
 See Enriching the transactional message content.

 Click the Content block to modify your message's subject and content.
 For this example, import an HTML template containing images, the style sheet, and an HTML file.
-Importing HTML templates is presented in the Importing HTML content section.
+Importing HTML templates is presented in the Loading an existing content section.